stacey-w-taylor/synapseDocs/_articles/tutorial-download-data-portal.md

 lapply(exported_table$id, synGet, downloadLocation = "./files")
 ```

-The `exported_table` also includes experimental details relevant to how the data was processed.
+The annotations in `exported_table` include experimental details relevant to how the data was processed.

 ### Python

 In order to download data programatically, you need a list of synIDs that correspond to the files.

 Once you have identified the files you want to download from Explore Data, **Export Table** from Download Options.
+The table includes annotations associated with each downloaded file.

 <img style="width: 25%;" src="/assets/images/export-table-viz.png" alt="alt text">